generate/generate-contributing/templates/issue_template.md

-(Thanks for reporting an issue!
-Please make sure you click the link above to read contributor guidelines, then fill out the details below)
+_(Thanks for reporting an issue to <%= name %>!
+If you haven't already read the [contributor guidelines](contributing.md), Please do that now, then procede to fill out the details below.)_

 ## What are the minimum necessary steps to reproduce this issue?